michael2012z/BitBible/markdown/JPS/files/Jer.md

 2. in the eleventh year of Zedekiah, in the fourth month, the ninth day of the month, a breach was made in the city--

-3. that all the princes of the king of Babylon came in, and sat in the middle gate, even Nergal-sarezer, Samgar-nebo, Sarsechim Rab-saris,Titles of Officers.
-Nergal-sarezer Rab-mag,Titles of Officers. with all the residue of the princes of the king of Babylon.
+3. that all the princes of the king of Babylon came in, and sat in the middle gate, even Nergal-sarezer, Samgar-nebo, Sarsechim Rab-saris,

 4. And it came to pass, that when Zedekiah the king of Judah and all the men of war saw them, then they fled, and went forth out of the city by night, by the way of the king's garden, by the gate betwixt the two walls; and he went out the way of the Arabah.